boxyhq/jackson/README.md

 - rawMetadata: The XML metadata file your customer gets from their Identity Provider
 - defaultRedirectUrl: The redirect URL to use in the IdP login flow.
 Jackson will call this URL after completing an IdP login flow
 - redirectUrl: JSON encoded array containing a list of allowed redirect URLs.
 Jackson will disallow any redirects not on this list (or not the default URL above)
 - tenant: Jackson supports a multi-tenant architecture, this is a unique identifier you set from your side that relates back to your customer's tenant.
-This is normally an email, domain, an account id, or user id
+This is normally an email, domain, an account id, or user-id
 - product: Jackson support multiple products, this is a unique identifier you set from your side that relates back to the product your customer is using

 The response returns a JSON with `client_id` and `client_secret` that can be stored against your tenant and product for a more secure OAuth 2.0 flow.
 If you do not want to store the `client_id` and `client_secret` you can alternatively use `client_id=tentant=<tenantID>&product=<productID>` and any arbitrary value for `client_secret` when setting up the OAuth 2.0 flow.